keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ```
 :::

-If your context is an applicative, then it is also a functor with no extra work.
+If your context implements `Applicative`, then it also implements `Functor` with no extra work.
 You can always provide your own implementation of `map()` if it is more efficient to do so.

 ## Validation as a use case